 After submitting your documentation, you will receive a response from your instructor or TA.
-This form does not guarantee that you will be accommodated.
-The course instructor reserves the right to decide what accommodations (if any) will be made.
+The course instructor reserves the right to decide what accommodations will be made.
 Failure to adhere to any aspect of this policy may result in a denial of your request.
 You are responsible for checking your official U of T email and Quercus course announcements daily, as accommodations may be time-critical.